One Day in Delhi – Explore the 15 Best Tourist Attractions in Just 24 Hours

 8. Humayun’s Tomb

-Post lunch, explore Humayun’s Tomb, a grand precursor to the Taj Mahal.
-This Persian-style tomb is set in a symmetrical Mughal garden and is a UNESCO World Heritage Site.
+After lunch, visit Humayun’s Tomb, a grand predecessor of the Taj Mahal.
+This Persian-style mausoleum is set in a symmetrical Mughal garden and is a UNESCO World Heritage Site.

 9. Lotus Temple

-Just 20 minutes away is the serene Lotus Temple, known for its flower-like design.
-This Baháʼí House of Worship is open to all faiths and offers a calming break from Delhi’s hustle.
+Just a 20-minute walk away is the serene Lotus Temple, known for its floral designs.
+This Baha’i house of worship is open to all faiths and offers respite from the hustle and bustle of Delhi.

 10. ISKCON Temple